 A supersize cone from a sugar pine brings star power to this container display.
 Set the pinecone upright amid a bed of moss and spruce sprigs dotted with small pinecones.
 Top the pinecone with a faux-cardinal ($11, Etsy) for eye-catching impact.
 A potted evergreen in a complementary green, such as this compact 'Blue Star' juniper, creates a striking combination of natural elements.

 A mix of bistro and mini lights brightens up any winter arrangement on your front porch.
 For an easy outdoor Christmas decoration, we secured some strands to a trellis with zip ties.
 More lights are tucked into evergreen boughs that cradle magnolia leaves.

 Turn your dormant window planters into decoration space until spring arrives.
 Plant hardy shrubs that will remain beautiful throughout the winter.
 Simple wire stars and white lights add a festive glow to this outdoor holiday decoration.

 This hanging holiday decoration couldn't be any easier.
 All you'll need is fresh greenery (we like spruce branches), striped ribbon, and bells.
 Hang it on the front door, the mailbox, or anywhere that needs a holiday touch.

 Glowing frosted globes (available in large and small sizes from home-improvement stores) take the edge off a chilly winter twilight.
-Scatter the spheres around your yard to create an ethereal winter landscape, or group them in a birdbath or other outdoor winter container for maximum impact.
+Scatter the spheres around your yard to create an ethereal winter landscape.
+You can also group them in a birdbath or other outdoor winter container for maximum impact.

-When not cruising the snow-covered hills, an old sled embellished with pine sprigs, pinecones, and fruit does double duty as a welcoming Christmas decoration next to the front door.
+When not cruising the snow-covered hills, an old sled does double duty as a welcoming Christmas decoration.
+Embellish the sled with pine sprigs, pinecones, and fruit before setting it next to the front door.
 A bright red ribbon on top ties the look together.